EverythingForked/nativium/docs/default/docs/code-tools.md

 # Code tools

-Ezored has support for code format with command **code"** .
+Nativium has support for code format with command **code"** .

 To format all supported files, run the following command:

 ```
-python make.py code format
+python nativium.py code format
 ```

 Obs 1: Code format use **clang-format** tool inside to format C++ files.
 You need have it installed and in your **path** to be located.